-Protests Calling For Climate Action Disrupt London For Third Day
+Protests Calling For Climate Action Disrupt London For 3rd Day

 Reaching that target would require Brits to make real changes in their lives, he said.
 "We would probably have to eat a lot more local foods.
 Things would have to be grown locally and not brought from such a distance.
 Certainly people would probably have to fly less."

-Nearby, Barry Nash leaned against a stop light, watching the protest.
-He manages drivers who deliver industrial parts in the area, but sent them home because the protests made driving impossible.
+Nearby, Barry Nash leaned against a stoplight, watching the protest.
+He manages drivers who deliver industrial parts in the area, but he sent them home because the protests made driving impossible.

-Nash said he generally supports the protesters' goals, but not their methods.
+Nash said he generally supports the protesters' goals but not their methods.
 "I understand the reason why, but it affects a lot of us everyday people that are just trying to earn a living," he said.
 "If I was outside your house and I stopped you from going to work, would you get upset with me?
 Yes, exactly."

-London mayor Sadiq Khan says he fully supports the protesters' right to demonstrate on climate.
+London Mayor Sadiq Khan says he fully supports the protesters' right to demonstrate on climate.
 "We do face a climate emergency.
 The government's been too slow to act," he told the BBC.
 He urged the organizers to work with police to minimize disruption.

 And he worried about the demonstrations disrupting the city's trains and buses — key tools to fight climate change.

 Public transport is "what we're going to be encouraging people to use when we face a climate emergency," Khan said.
-"And I am worried about protesters targeting public transport, because I'm trying to encourage more and more Londoners to use public transport because it's good for the environment."
+"And I am worried about protesters targeting public transport because I'm trying to encourage more and more Londoners to use public transport because it's good for the environment."